igorpex/mk-api/README.md

-MortalKombat learning game with NodeJS API
+MortalKombat learning game with server API on NodeJS.
+It is text game with gif pictures, not real one.

 Game front-end Made during JS Zar Maraphon.